Photo: Wikimedia Commons (CC BY-SA)

 How do I get to Maho Beach from the cruise port?

 Taxis are readily available at the cruise port and cost $20-25 for the 20-minute ride to Maho Beach.
-Shared taxis and tours are also available.
+Shared taxis and tours are also available at lower per-person rates.
 The beach is famous for planes landing directly overhead at Princess Juliana Airport.
+Book ahead through your ship if you want a guaranteed return.

 Is shopping really duty-free in Philipsburg?

 Yes, Sint Maarten is a duty-free port.
 Front Street in Philipsburg offers jewelry, watches, electronics, and liquor at tax-free prices.
-Compare prices and know what you want before buying to ensure you're getting a good deal.
+However, compare prices and know what items cost at home before buying to ensure you are getting a genuine deal.
+Some vendors mark up before discounting.

 Can I visit both the Dutch and French sides in one day?

 Absolutely.
-The island is only 37 square miles, and there's no border control between the two sides.
+The island is only 37 square miles, and there is no border control between the two sides.
 A taxi tour or rental car makes it easy to visit Philipsburg (Dutch), Marigot (French), and multiple beaches in a single port day.
+Budget $80-120 for a private taxi island tour.